arnaldorocha/100_days_of_code/README.md

 ---

-### ✅ Day 46 - LinkedIn Connection Bot
+### ✅ Day 47 - Internet Speed Monitor Bot
-**Project**: Automated LinkedIn Networking Tool
-**Description**: Built a Python bot to send personalized connection requests only to users who study or work with Python.
-Automates networking to expand professional reach efficiently.
-**Skills Learned**: Selenium with Python, Chrome WebDriver automation, custom message insertion, modular coding practices, respecting platform limits, and CAPTCHA-aware login handling.
+**Project**: Automated Internet Speed Checker with Twitter Alert **Description**: Created a Python bot that measures internet speed using Speedtest.net and automatically tweets a complaint if the speed is below the contracted value.
+Helps monitor ISP performance in real-time.
+**Skills Learned**: Web automation with Selenium, dynamic wait handling, secure credential storage with environment variables, Twitter automation, clean code structuring, and error handling for robust execution

 ---